IgrecL/japanese/README.md

 ### 漢字 Kanji

 The importance of learning kanji is often underestimated.
-Japanese grammar highly depends on the way kanji interact, and without them you won't be able to read or watch anything.
+Japanese grammar highly depends on the way kanji interact, and without them you won't be able to read or watch anything.<br>
 Different learning approaches exist, and all of them have their drawbacks.
-My take on kanji is that learning them independantly is useful at first, but it soon becomes a waste of time; I learnt them mainly through immersion.
+My take on kanji is that learning them independantly is useful at first, but it soon becomes a waste of time; I learned them mainly through immersion.

 * [WaniKani](https://ankiweb.net/shared/info/1609000301): famous method of learning based on mnemonics (for beginners)
 * [RTK (Remembering The Kanji)](https://mega.nz/folder/SkUABA5Q#4DT43HxP5vZi1pVq44_TVQ): more agressive method (but probably faster)